infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 $ valet park
 ```

-Then you need to add the `wp-valet` folder and use [WP CLI](http://wp-cli.org/) to install WordPress.
+Then, you need to add the `wp-valet` folder and use [WP CLI](http://wp-cli.org/) to install WordPress.

 ```sh
 $ mkdir wp-valet